 These aren’t just Viable Pokémon, these GX’s are so good that they have a whole deck archetype centred around them!

 Golisopod– relatively tough stage 1 that has several attack options.
 Most of the time it’s hitting for 120 for 1 Grass which is excellent value for energy.
-Needs the deck built around supporting it but still has room for things like Garbodor and even promo Tapu Koko for free retreating shenanigans.
+One option requires the deck built around supporting it but still has room for things like Garbodor and even promo Tapu Koko for free retreating shenanigans.

 Turtonator /Ho-Oh/Salazzle– A variety of the fire archetypes, usually includes some Volcanion-EX to help with the damage output.
 Turtonator vs Ho-Oh is more of a meta call, there’s almost no electric in the format (yet) but Ho-Oh does need 4 energy to properly attack compared to Turtonators 3, AND Ho-Oh can’t use the big attack next turn.
 Salazzle an option for late game KOs when you get down to your last couple of prizes and need to pull ahead.

-It’s worth mentioning in an article about Viable Pokémon – Tapu Lele-GX
+It’s worth mentioning in an article about Viable Pokémon GX the most viable Pokémon in the format – Tapu Lele-GX

-Almost all competitive decks have 2-4 (usually 3) copies of Tapu Lele-GX because it’s that good (broken!)
+Almost all competitive decks have 2-4 (usually 3) copies of Tapu Lele-GX because it’s that good.
 Literally its only flaw is its’ 170HP.
 It has no weakness and an excellent retreat cost of 1.